aldrinjenson/blog/content/posts/hacking-cs-lab.md

 Finally, we were able to pull this off only because the staff in CS Lab were kind and understanding of the student's curiosity and interest to explore stuff.✨

-I suppose I should also mention that this is a powerful method and you should use it only with care respecting privacy of others in the network.🙂
+I suppose I should mention that this is a powerful method and you should use it only with care respecting privacy of others in the network.🙂